simoninireland/simplicial/doc/simplicialcomplex.rst

 .. automethod:: SimplicialComplex.addSimplex

-If we just want a new simplex with a given order, we can get one and `simplicial` will build all the component simplices, all of which will new new.

-.. automethod:: SimplicialComplex.addSimplexOfOrder

 Since a simplex is uniquely defined by its :term:`basis`, we can simply provide the basis and let `simplicial` work out all the other simplices that need to be added.
 This can be a major simplification